What Are Particulate Respirators?

 Protective, disposable particulate respirators use either one or two straps to form a tight seal around your nose and mouth.
 Because these respirators only cover half your face, unless you are also wearing safety goggles, they should only be worn when the contaminants in your environment are non-toxic to your eyes and skin.

 When Should You Wear a Particulate Respirator?

-For Do-It-Yourself Projects and Dirty Chores
+- For Do-It-Yourself Projects and Dirty Chores.

 A respirator should be worn every time you engage in dust-producing activities, such as sanding, spray painting, sweeping, grinding, etc. Using a power saw for a do-it-yourself project, like building or tiling, is a perfect example.
 Another is winterizing your home with non-rigid insulation (the pink fluffy kind) you must avoid inhaling.
-Times you may run into contaminants while doing common outdoor chores include fertilizing your yard and garden, mowing, and blowing leaves.
+Times you may run into contaminants while doing everyday outdoor chores include fertilizing your yard and garden, mowing, and blowing leaves.
 A respirator can make breathing safer and more comfortable when tackling these dusty, dirty jobs.

 - For Disinfecting Your Home

 Another useful time to wear a respirator is when noxious odors from bleach-based household cleaning products irritate your nasal passages and sinuses.
 Read labels carefully.
 Anytime a label says, “Avoid breathing vapors or mist,” always wear a respirator.